kAly-59/Cheat-Sheat-Central/Sql/sql-doc.md

 ``SELECT title, year FROM movies ORDER BY title ASC LIMIT 5`` 4- List the next five Pixar movies sorted alphabetically ``SELECT title, year FROM movies ORDER BY title LIMIT 5 OFFSET 5;``

+## Review 1 — Tasks:
+1- List all the Canadian cities and their populations ``SELECT Country, City, Population FROM north_american_cities WHERE Country LIKE "Canada"`` 2- Order all the cities in the United States by their latitude from north to south ``SELECT Country, City, latitude, longitude FROM north_american_cities WHERE Country LIKE "United States" ORDER BY Latitude ASC ``
+3- List all the cities west of Chicago, ordered from west to east ``SELECT City FROM north_american_cities WHERE Longitude < -87.629798 ORDER BY Longitude`` 4- List the two largest cities in Mexico (by population) ``SELECT Country, City, Population FROM north_american_cities WHERE Country LIKE "Mexico" Order BY Population DESC LIMIT 2`` 5- List the third and fourth largest cities (by population) in the United States and their population SELECT Country, City, Population
+FROM north_american_cities
+WHERE Country LIKE "United States"
+Order BY Population ASC